mpanunto/NFDRS_FEMS/README.md

 # NFDRS_FEMS

 Tool that automates the download and processing of FEMS data for user-specified RAWS stations.
-For each selected fire danger index, it generates:
+For each selected fire danger index, it creates:

 - Daily listings
 - Percentile breakpoint tables
 - Percentile lookup tables
 - NFDRS charts

-Products are performed at three geographic scales:
+Products are generated at three geographic scales:

 - **GACC** (Geographic Area Coordination Center)
 - **PSA** (Predictive Service Area)